 - Gomez Addams, the clan patriarch.
 Ostensibly a lawyer, though the family's vast independent wealth eliminates any need for him to actually work; when he does, though, he takes great pride in the cases he's lost.

 - Morticia Addams, his wife.
 Tall, elegant, ivory-skinned and black-tressed, and always clad in a tight, slinky black dress.
 Morticia is calm reason to Gomez's maniacal exuberance.
 Popular opinion is that she is a vampire — she rarely smiles with her teeth.

 - Pugsley Addams, their son.
 A young Mad Scientist in the making who once demonstrated a home-made disintegration rifle to a visiting Soviet diplomat.

-- Wednesday Friday Addams, their youngest.
-A sweet, happy child who loves her family, her spider, and her headless doll Marie Antoinette.
+- Wednesday Friday Addams, their daughter: the youngest child in the original TV series, but older in the movies, the revival TV series and the musical.
+In the original series, she's a sweet, happy child who loves her family, her spider, and her headless doll Marie Antoinette.
 In the movies, she's more of The Snark Knight and Emotionless Girl.